bastianluk/MFFUK/Modern database systems/notes.md

 ### Relational model

+historically the pressumed be all end all model

+Advantages:
+ - Simplicity
+   - of the model
+   - of the respective query language
+ - After so many years mature and verified database management systems (DBMSs)
+ - Strong mathematical background
+ - …

+Basic idea:
+ - Storing of object and their mutual associations in tables (relations)
+   - A relation R from X to Y is a subset of the Cartesian product X × Y.
+ - Row in a table (member of relation) = object/association
+ - Column (attribute) = attribute of an object/association
+ - Table (relational) schema = name of the schema + list of attributes and their types
+ - Schema of a relational database = set of relational schemas

  - Optimal for may applications, **BUT**

  - hard to handle many relations/chains or large amount of data

  - New application domains have appeared
    - e.g., GIS